Browse the Guide:

 general store.
 Ms88-107.

 GEORGE W. WALKER FAMILY.
 PAPERS, 1906-1910, 1934, n.d.
 0.1 cu. ft.
 George W. Walker was a long-time educator in Virginia, including 12 years at VAMC&PI during the late 19th and early 20th centuries; J. Ernest Walker moved out west at a young age and later worked in real estate; John E. Walker graduate from VPI in 1934.
 Collection includes family correspondence and biographical information.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-061.

 [GEORGETOWN, D.C., LETTER, 1865].
 0.1 cu. ft.
 Soldier in the